fairlearn/fairlearn/docs/user_guide/datasets.rst

 Intersectionality also requires consideration.

-Due to systematic racism, Black people may be more likely to be categorized as "lower status" by the authors' definition.
+Due to systemic racism present in the data at the time it was collected, Black people may have been more likely to be categorized as "lower status" by the authors' definition.

 Harrison and Rubenfield do not consider this intersectionality in their analysis.
-In an econometric analysis, intersectionality could be measured via an interaction variable between the two fields.
+In an econometric analysis like the analysis demonstrated in the paper, intersectionality could be captured via an interaction variable between the two fields.

 Including only one of these variables in the analysis is not